 How to Easily Get Your Taxes Done

 Don’t worry about knowing these tax rules.
-TurboTax Self-Employed has you covered and will ask you simple questions about you and your business and give you the tax deductions and credits you’re eligible for based on your answers.
+TurboTax Self-Employed has “ExpenseFinder”; which helps you manage and automatically find industry-specific business deductions that might be missed.
+TurboTax has you covered and will ask you simple questions about you and your business and give you the tax deductions and credits you’re eligible for based on your answers.
 If you still have questions at tax-time, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your return.